marekmaskarinec/mmre/README.md

-# MMRE - a RSS to email daemon
+# MMRE - an RSS to email daemon

-MMRE is a daemon which periodically checks RSS (or Atom) feeds and sends new posts to email using SMTP.
+MMRE is a daemon that periodically checks RSS (or Atom) feeds and sends new posts to email using SMTP.
 It has support for multiple users.

 ## install instructions